-To sustain this free service, we receive affiliate commissions via some of our links.
-This doesn’t affect rankings.
+To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

 Does your dog have issues pulling on the leash, barking excessively, or lunging and jumping while walking?
 Not every dog is a perfect Lassie.
 So a training leash is a helpful tool to tame your pup’s anxiety and aggression.
 Two popular options to help are reviewed here.
 But which is better: gentle leader vs easy walk harness?
 Find out which might help your dog.

-Gentle Leader vs Easy Walk Harness|
+|PetSafe Gentle Leader||PetSafe Easy Walk Harness|

-|View Easy Walk on Amazon||View Gentle Leader on Amazon|
+|View Gentle Leader on Amazon||View Easy Walk on Amazon|

-Two popular training collar options are the Easy Walk harness and Gentle Leader Headcollar.
+Two popular training collar options are the Easy Walk Harness and Gentle Leader Headcollar.

-Both can help train against unwanted behavior but they are not identical products.
-So when comparing side by side we wanted to point out the features of each.
+Both can help train against unwanted behavior, but they are not identical products.
+So when comparing side by side, we wanted to point out the features of each.

 Discourages pulling on the leash

-Helps train against excessive barking, lunging, jumping and even anxiety and aggression in some cases
+Helps train against excessive barking, lunging, jumping, and even anxiety and aggression in some cases

 Perfect for training dogs to heel